GChristensen/feedxcavator/README.md

 exceptions and returns `nil` if a network or HTTP error has occurred.
 To find out what is happening use the `api/get-last-http-error` function to get the last HTTP response code and `api/get-last-http-response` to get the whole last [ring](https://github.com/ring-clojure) response.
+When debugging, it may be more convenient to wrap it into the `log-fetch-errors` macro.
-Its `:as` keyword argument allows to convert the response to the corresponding format, defined by the argument value:
+The `:as` keyword argument of `api/fetch-url` allows to convert the response to the corresponding format, defined by the argument value:
   * `:html` - parsed enlive HTML representation
   * `:xml` - parsed enlive XML representation